abilandz/NAT3054/Lecture_3/make.md

 ### 3. Shared libraries <a name="shared.libraries"></a>

 Libraries are pre-existing code that is compiled and ready to use.
-When a logically distinct set of functions is available, it is helpful to build a library from that set so that the same source code doesn't have to be copied in the current project and recompiled all the time.
+When a logically distinct set of functions is available, it is helpful to build a library from that set of functions so that the same source code doesn't have to be copied in the current project and recompiled all the time.
 If a bug fix or new feature has to be implemented in a given function, this has to be done only in one place.
 There are two types of libraries:

-- _static_ &mdash; the actual library is placed in the final program;
+- _static_ &mdash; the actual library is placed in the final program during compilation;
 - _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. program is _linked_ with a library).

-The main disadvantage of static libraries is the code bloat and disk space waste, because the very same code with compiled function appear across different programs.
-In addition, if a change is introduced in a static library, all programs using that library need to be recompiled.
-On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only libraries need to be recompiled.
+A static library is commonly stored in a file with an extension ```.a```, while a shared library is in a file with ```.so``` extension.
+The main disadvantage of static libraries is the code bloat and the resulting waste of disk space, because the very same code with compiled functions appears in different programs.
+In addition, if a change is introduced in a static library, all programs using that library must be recompiled.
+On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only the libraries need to be recompiled.
+When it comes to performance, programs using static libraries will run slightly faster, because all the symbols in the library are already resolved at compile time (with shared libraries, they need to be resolved at run time).
+Once compiled, programs using static libraries no longer depend on those libraries, which removes the external dependency on library version (this is particularly relevant when a major upgrade of the underlying operating system is performed, during which most libraries are updated to a newer version).
+In what follows next, we focus on shared libraries, using as an example code written in C/C++ programming language, and compiled via the open-source **gcc** compiler (originally, _GNU C Compiler_, lated renamed into _GNU Compiler Collection_).

 The stages needed in the project development utilizing shared libraries can be delineated as follows:

 1. _Source code_ &mdash; the standard code development from scratch.
 2. _Preprocessor_ &mdash; this stage deals with all the preprocessor directives, to programmatically modify the source code and make it ready for compilation.
 For instance, in the C/C++ programming language, this step amounts to processing all lines in the source code that start with a ```#```, such as ```#define```, ```#include```, etc. If in the source code there is a line in the preamble ```#include <someHeaderFile.h>```, the preprocessor will literally inline the content of the header file ```someHeaderFile.h``` into that source code.
 No code compilation occurs at this stage, only programmatic manipulation of source code via the preprocessor.
-3. _Compilation_ &mdash; once the source file has been preprocessed, the compilation commences over the modified source code.
-In the C/C++ programming language, at this stage, the source code in .c or .cxx files is turned into an .o (object) files.
+3. _Compilation_ &mdash; once the source file has been preprocessed, the compilation takes place over the modified source code.
+In the C/C++ programming language, at this stage, the **gcc** compiler turns the source code from ```.c``` or ```.cxx``` files into an ```.o``` (object) files.
 An object file contains machine code specific to the underlying hardware, and it's ready to be included via linking in a final executable (but typically cannot be executed directly).
 4. _Linking_ &mdash; at this stage all of the object files and shared libraries are linked together to make the final executable, that is ready to run.
 The executable can be started in the terminal from the shell, and is then handed off to the loader.
 5. _Loading_ &mdash; this stage happens when the program starts up.
 The program is scanned for references to shared libraries, and any references found are resolved and the shared libraries are mapped into the program.
-This way, only at runtime, different programs re-use exactly the same pre-compiled code in the shared libraries.
+This way, only at runtime, different programs re-use exactly the same pre-compiled code stored in the shared libraries.
 TBI 20250916 improve the wording further here
 6. _Build_ &mdash; All stages above put together.

 All steps above are now illustrated with a simple example, in which a shared library is made for some functions, and then used afterward in a program.
 TBI 20250916 improve the wording further here

-TBC 20250916

-Step 1: implement some functions:

-functions.h :
+**Step 1: Source code**

+First, we place all function declarations in the header file ```functions.h```, with the following content:

 ```C
 void Hello();
 void Hallo();
 ```

-functions.cxx :
+For each function declared in the header file, we provide the implementation in the corresponding file ```functions.cxx```:

 ```c
 #include <stdio.h>